In California the recidivism rate for youthful offenders is 76%.

-The Odyssey Project will be centered on an outreach collaborative educational theater program between eight incarcerated 17-year-old males from Los Prietos Boys Camp (LPBC), a juvenile incarceration facility in Santa Barbara county, and undergraduate students from the Theater Department at the University of California Santa Barbara (UCSB).
+The Odyssey Project will be centered on an outreach collaborative educational theater program between five incarcerated 16 -18 year-old males from a juvenile incarceration facility and undergraduate students from the Theater Department at the University of California Santa Barbara (UCSB).
 The film reveals a distinctive blending of privileged and non-privileged youth coming together, struggling with and overcoming their preconceptions to demonstrate how artistic cooperation transcends stigma, victimhood, class, and racial barriers.

 Michael Morgan is a classically trained actor and voice teacher.
 He is realizing a life long goal of producing films that honor the stories of marginalized and neglected voices through intersection with literary masterworks.
 As an actor, he has performed at the Mark Taper Forum, Yale Rep, La Mama, California Shakespeare Festival, Ensemble Theatre New York, Independent Shakespeare Company, La Jolla Playhouse, Shakespeare and Company, Peoples Light and Theatre Company, The Red Pear Theatre in the South of France, City Street Theater, The Negro Ensemble Company, Shakespeare Santa Cruz, Lobero Theatre, Center Stage in Santa Barbara, Classical Theater Lab in Los Angeles, Sierra Repertory Theater, and The Working Theater in New York.
 Currently, he is on the theater faculty at the University of California at Santa Barbara.
 Michael has also taught at Penn State, Yale School of Drama, Temple University, California Institute of the Arts, Neighborhood Playhouse, Theatre Conservatorium of Brussels, Royal Conservatoire in Liege, Theater of Changes in Athens, and Arena Stage in Washington, D.C.
 The Odyssey Project Film’s significance connects with his origins growing up in Harlem where he came to understand the survival choices that dominate the youth in tough neighborhoods.
 While instructing young actors in conservatory programs around the world has been rewarding he has discovered that facilitating someone to go on and believe in their potential and shift their lives from destructive to productive, has been his highest calling as a teacher.
 Through documentary film, he seeks to infuse new meaning into revered classics and provide a forum for social activism.